andubiel/pyats-genie/README.md

 1. Probably came as no surprise that there was a configuration change to the IP address on GigabitEthernet0/3.

-## Demo 3: What exactly is happening under the hood?
+## Lab 3: What exactly is happening under the hood?
 In this demo we're going to look a bit closer at what is going on when we run the `genie` commands.

 * We'll use the normal testbed for this one: [testbeds/mock_normal_tb.yaml](testbeds/mock_normal_tb.yaml)